-January McKee is a high performing and balanced oil and gas executive whose key values are family and the triple bottom line (people, planet, profit).
+Ms. January McKee is a high performing and balanced oil and gas executive whose key values are family and the triple bottom line (people, planet, profit).
 January joined AMGAS after having departed a promising career in the banking industry.
 Her quick rise through the financial industry prepared her for the leadership requirements of upper management in the Energy Sector.
-Ms. McKee took over as General Manager of the Alberta based oil and gas services organization, AMGAS which specializes in the equipment, service and chemical control of hydrogen sulphide (H2S) in 2007.
-Her leadership help move AMGAS from an Alberta focused service company to a world player in H2S and BTEX control offering equipment, chemicals, expertise and on-site service to ensure optimal efficiency and tailor made solutions to customers domestic and abroad.
-Ms. McKee was appointed President in 2011, the youngest in the company’s 25 year history.
+January took over as General Manager of the Alberta based oil and gas services organization, AMGAS which specializes in the equipment, service and chemical control of hydrogen sulphide (H2S) in 2007.
+Her leadership helped move AMGAS from an Alberta focused service company to a world player in H2S and BTEX control offering equipment, chemicals, expertise and on-site service to ensure optimal efficiency and tailor made solutions to customers domestic and abroad.
+January was appointed President in 2011, the youngest in the company’s 25 year history.